srahulbadami/blog/aboutme.md

 ---
+title: About me
 layout: page
-title: About me
-subtitle: Let's see
+subtitle: Hey there its me !
+readtime: true
 ---

 My name Rahul.
-Currently I am a 4th year student at IIIT Kottayam
+Currently I am a 4th year student at IIIT Kottayam.
+I am a fullstack developer.